leanh153/Android-Alarm/README.md

 * After building finish, you can run by click on run icon or on the tab bar click on run 'app' (may instead: Ctrl + F5)
+* You can also copy file app-debug.apk in project to your android phone to run directly this require android 6.0 and upper.

 ## Authors